-The Code of Conduct is a mandatory regulation adopted by each designer, student and firm we regulate.
-The international code is shared by 15 European countries and is translated in six languages.
-SBID is the British representative of the code.
+The Code of Conduct is a mandatory regulation adopted by each designer and firm we regulate.

-In 2020, to incorporate unique changes arising from Brexit, SBID launched an independent Code of Conduct for all of our members to reflect the independent position of the UK.
+In 2020, to incorporate unique changes arising from Brexit, SBID launched an independent Code of Conduct for members to reflect the independent position of the UK and international business locations where designers procure their work.
 For the purpose of this Code, the Interior Designer is he or she who is a member of SBID, and/or his firm, associates or employees.

 All collaborating partner firms and their employees must also adhere to the Code of Ethics.

 For the sake of readability, the feminine form is omitted in the following articles.